mstudio45/digmacro/README.md

 You can easily change how the macro works using a simple graphical interface.

 ### 🔧 How to Open the Configuration
-Follow the same steps as running the macro, but when asked **"What would you like to do?"**, simply enter **2** to edit the configuration instead of starting the macro.
+Follow the same steps as running the macro, but when asked **"What would you like to do?"**, simply select **Edit the configuration** to edit the configuration instead of starting the macro.

 ---